Beechcraft Duke

 Key Takeaways:

-• The Beechcraft Duke was a high-performance pressurized twin-engine aircraft, characterized by its good speed and range, and competed directly with the Cessna 421 Golden Eagle.
+• The Beechcraft Duke was a pressurized twin-engine aircraft known for its speed and range, competing directly with the Cessna 421 Golden Eagle.

 See a mistake?
 Contact us.